 Organon, Samsung Bioepis launch copycat for arthritis drug Humira at 85% discount

-July 1 (Reuters) - Drugmaker partners Organon and Samsung Bioepis said on Saturday that they had launched a far cheaper copycat version of AbbVie’s (ABBV.N) blockbuster arthritis drug Humira, while another drugmaker entered the market with a much more modest discount to the branded medicine's list price.
+July 1 (Reuters) - Drugmaker partners Organon and Samsung Bioepis said on Saturday that they had launched a far cheaper copycat version of AbbVie’s (ABBV.N) blockbuster arthritis drug Humira, while two other drugmakers entered the market with much more modest discounts to the branded medicine's list price.

 The copycat drug called Hadlima will be listed at $1,038 per month, representing an 85% discount of Humira’s current $6,922 monthly price, the companies said.